PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 19:46:16
+Last updated: 2024-04-07 19:46:49
-Random Quote: I am not a rich person.
-I am a poor person with money. - Pablo Escobar
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman